-Toronto artists Seth Scriver and Shayne Ehman went on a hitchhiking trek 13 years ago from a 7-Eleven in Chilliwack, British Columbia, to downtown Toronto.
-The journey really impacted them, and now they've immortalized it by co-directing a feature...
+Toronto artists Seth Scriver and Shayne Ehman went on a hitchhiking trek 13 years ago from a 7-11 in Chilliwack BC to downtown Toronto, and I guess it really impacted them, because they co-directed a feature-length Flash animation called Asphalt...

-Toronto artists Seth Scriver and Shayne Ehman went on a hitchhiking trek 13 years ago from a 7-Eleven in Chilliwack, British Columbia, to downtown Toronto.
-The journey really impacted them, and now they've immortalized it by co-directing a feature-length flash animation called Asphalt Watches based on their adventure.
-The film made its world premiere at the Vanguard selection of the Toronto International Film Festival last week.
+Toronto artists Seth Scriver and Shayne Ehman went on a hitchhiking trek 13 years ago from a 7-11 in Chilliwack BC to downtown Toronto, and I guess it really impacted them, because they co-directed a feature-length Flash animation called Asphalt Watches, based on that presumably insane adventure that made its world premiere at the Vanguard selection of the Toronto International Film Festival this week.

-Skeleton Hat (Scriver) and Bucktooth Cloud (Ehman) are two friends who decide to go on a no-budget, lo-fi adventure to meet Santa Claus in Calgary that’s nearly ruined by a near-death experience in Regina.
+A trip between two friends, Skeleton Hat (Scriver) and Bucktooth Cloud (Ehman) go on a no-budget, lo-fi adventure to meet Santa Claus in Calgary that’s nearly ruined by a near-death experience in Regina.
 They dodge creepy ex-convicts and rap with dogs, all set to a deep, bassy synth.

-Based on a true story, the film is a colorful flashback to an era before everyone had cell phones, in the pre-9/11 world of 2000.
+Based on a true story, the film is a colourful flashback to the pre-cell phone, pre- 9-11 world of 2000.
 They claim all of it happened.
-There is something South Park-y about it, but it's weirder than that—almost like the film was yanked from Cartman's nightmares.
+There is something South Park about this... but trippier.

 On their cross-country ride, the duo kept journals and sketched out people they hung out with along the way.
 Initially, they were going to make a zine.
-Ehman turned it into a storyboard, which became the basis of the animation, and, after crowdfunding $10,000 in three months last fall, the artists sat in front of a screen and edited their journey into an animated masterpiece.
+Ehman turned it into a story board which became the basis of the animation and foreight years (more or less), the artists sat in front of a screen and edited their journey into an animated masterpiece after crowdfunding $10,000 in three months last fall.
 The voiceover cast includes Toronto art luminaries like Jon McCurley, Amy Lam, and Erin Zimmermann.

-Scriver and Ehman took some time out of their TIFF schedule for a quick interview about the film, West Coast train cops, and the great Canadian landscape.
+Scriver and Ehman took some time out of their TIFF schedule for a quick interview about the film, west coast train cops, and the great Canadian landscape.
 They also gave us an exclusive clip from the film, a rap track called “Come Over for Some Boiled Hot Dogs.”
-The track is based on an encounter with two women in Chilliwack who tied up their dog with an extension cord to go inside a 7-Eleven and shoplift hot dogs.
-Of course, they invited the boys over for some hot dogs, or "B.H.D.s," afterward.
+The track is based on an encounter with two women in Chilliwack who tied up their dog with an extension cord to go inside a 7-11 and shoplift hot dogs.
+Of course, they invited the boys over for some hot dogs afterwards.

-A rap song about B.H.D.s at a 7-Eleven with bubble gum-chewing characters who have Tasmanian devil tattoos.
+A rap song about boiled hot dogs at a 7-11 with bubble gum-chewing characters who have Tasmanian Devil tattoos?
+It’s just the beginning of how weird this film gets.

-Seth Scriver: Well, our friend Dilly suggested we hop out from there.
-At the time, we had a fantasy of finding a couch and putting it on a boxcar and riding in comfort out east, and right when we made it to Chilliwack we found a couch and carried it down the tracks for a long while, but it was a hideaway and quite heavy, so we abandoned that plan.
+Seth Scriver: Well, a friend Dilly suggested we hop out from there.
+At the time, we had a fantasy of finding a couch and putting it on a boxcar and riding in comfort out east, and right when we made it to Chilliwack we found a couch and carried it down the tracks for a long while, but it was quite heavy being a hideaway so we abandoned that plan.

-Shayne Ehman: Just to add a little note, it is nearly impossible to hitchhike out of the downtown of a city like Vancouver or Montreal, so we took public transit out to Chilliwack.
-The train cops are gnarlier in Surrey and so we figured it would be easier to get on a train at a small-crew change point where we could easily guess which way the trains were headed.
+Shayne Ehman: Yes, just to add a little note, it is nearly impossible to hitchhike out of the downtown of a city like Vancouver or Montreal, so we took public transit out to Chilliwack...
+The train cops are gnarlier in Surrey and so we figured it would be easier to get on a train at a small crew change point where we could easily guess which way the trains were headed.

 Tell us about your trip.
 What was it like hitchhiking across Canada in 2000?

-Scriver: It was a weird time, 2000.
-Lots of people were going nuts with apocalyptic fears of Y2K.
-We made a pact to finish the animation before the next apocalyptic blowout in 2013.
+Scriver: It was a weird time 2000 lots of people were going nuts with apocalyptic fears of Y2K.
+I feel like we could get away with a lot more though in a pre-cell, phone pre 9/11 world.
+We made a pact to finish the animation before the next apocalyptic blow out in 2013.
 And now that it’s after the end of the world, getting into TIFF was no problem.

 The filename of this one is santaparade.jpg...